 Copyright and trademark laws protect the exclusive right to use creative works like songs, pictures, logos, or slogans.
 Lawsuits for copyright or trademark infringement seek damages for unauthorized use of protected works.

-Family law includes issues like divorce, child custody, and child support.
+Additionally, family law includes issues like divorce, child custody, and child support.
 Spouses and parents need court orders for many family law matters, which can result in court proceedings.

 Any private individual can file a civil lawsuit.
 Only prosecutors who work for the government can file criminal charges.